Carnation Revolution: Revolution

 Six hours later, the Caetano government relented.
-Despite repeated radio appeals from the "captains of April" (the MFA) advising civilians to stay home, thousands of Portuguese took to the streets – mingling with, and supporting, the military insurgents.
+Despite repeated radio appeals from the "Captains of April" (the MFA) advising civilians to stay home, thousands of Portuguese took to the streets – mingling with, and supporting, the military insurgents.
 A central gathering point was the Lisbon flower market, then richly stocked with carnations (which were in season).
 Some of the insurgents put carnations in their gun barrels, an image broadcast on television worldwide which gave the revolution its name.
 Although no mass demonstrations preceded the coup, spontaneous civilian involvement turned the military coup into a popular revolution "led by radical army officers, soldiers, workers and peasants that toppled the senile Salazar dictatorship, using the language of socialism and democracy.
 The attempt to radicalise the outcome", noted a contemporary observer of the time, "had little mass support and was easily suppressed by the Socialist Party and its allies."

 Caetano found refuge in the main headquarters of the Lisbon military police, the National Republican Guard, at the Largo do Carmo.
-This building was surrounded by the MFA, which pressured him to cede power to General Spínola.
-Caetano and President Américo Tomás fled to Brazil; Caetano spent the rest of his life there, and Tomás returned to Portugal a few years later.
+This building was surrounded by the MFA, which pressured him to cede power to Spínola.
+President Tomás was kept on the sidelines during the revolution and was only informed about the events that unfolded by Fernando da Silva Pais, head of the GDS.
+Tomás, his family and some members of the president's staff took refuge at the fort of Giribita, returning, later in the same day, to his personal residence in Lisbon.
+On the morning of April 26, however, he was sent to Madeira on his way to exile.
+Caetano and Tomás were sent to Brazil; Caetano spent the rest of his life there, and Tomás returned to Portugal a few years later.
 The revolution was closely watched by neighbouring Spain, where the government (and the opposition) were planning the succession of Spanish dictator Francisco Franco.
 Franco died a year and a half later, in 1975.

-Four civilians were shot dead by government forces under the Directorate General of Security, whose personnel involved were later arrested by the MFA for their murders.